ACCESS POLICY / CIRCULATION POLICY

 Eligibility for Library Use

-Residents: Residents of the North Judson-Wayne Township Public Library taxing district, with current library cards and in good standing, have access to materials offered by the Library as long as the rules and policies of the Library are respected.
+Residents: Residents of the North Judson-Wayne Township Public Library taxing district, with current Library cards and in good standing, have access to materials offered by the Library as long as the rules and policies of the Library are respected.

 Non-resident/Reciprocal Patrons: Persons living in library service districts that have signed reciprocal borrowing agreements, and who are in good standing with their home library district, are eligible to hold non-resident cards and may borrow materials offered by the Library as long as the rules and policies of the Library are respected.

 Unserved Area Borrowers: Persons wishing to use the Library who do not live in a library taxing district must purchase the right to use the Library on an annual basis.
-The cost of these services is determined by looking at the average cost of library services, through taxes, to Wayne Township residents.
-This amount is determined by the Library Board of Trustees and will be charged to each individual desiring to use the library.
+The cost of these services is determined by looking at the average cost of Library services, through taxes, to Wayne Township residents.
+This amount is determined by the Library Board of Trustees and will be charged to each individual desiring to use the Library.
 The fee structure is determined by a vote of the Library Board of Trustees.

 Obtaining a Library Card

 Checkbook or bank statement with correct pre-printed name and address

 Current utility bill, showing person's name and address

 Current rent receipt showing person's name and address

+II.
 Circulation of Library Materials

 Adult patrons are to determine the suitability of materials selected for their personal use.
 However, it is the responsibility of parents/guardians to determine the suitability of materials selected by their minor children.

 Reserves: Patrons may reserve books and some other materials for check-out.
 Reserves are taken in person or by phone.
 The patron will be notified by phone when the material becomes available.
 The material will be held for five (5) working days and then returned to circulation if not picked up.

 Teachers may request that certain titles be placed on Reserve status for a period of time, which means those titles are available for “in library use” only.

-4. Duplication/Alteration: Duplication is prohibited as the Library does not hold copyright authorizations on the videos/DVDs.
+Liability: The patron shall exonerate, indemnify, and save harmless the library from all claims or liabilities to all parties for damages or loss to any person(s) or property in any way arising out of or during the use of said items.
 The Library is not responsible for the unauthorized altering of videos/DVDs.
-When unauthorized altering is discovered, the video/DVD will be corrected or replaced with the altering party held responsible for the cost.
+When unauthorized altering is discovered, the video/DVD will be corrected or replaced with the altering party held responsible for the costs.